SS Andrea Doria: Construction

-Construction of Andrea Doria started as Yard No. 918 at Ansaldo Shipyard in Genoa.
+Construction of Andrea Doria started at Yard No. 918 at Ansaldo Shipyard in Genoa.
 On 9 February 1950, the ship's keel was laid on the No. 1 slipway, and on 16 June 1951, Andrea Doria was launched.
 During the ceremony, the ship's hull was blessed by Giuseppe Siri, Cardinal Archbishop of Genoa, and christened by Mrs. Giuseppina Saragat, wife of the former Minister of the Merchant Marine Giuseppe Saragat.

 Maiden voyage

 Initially, Andrea Doria had been scheduled to depart Genoa on her maiden voyage on 14 December 1952, but amid reports of machinery problems during sea trials, the departure was delayed to 14 January 1953.
 Following the Italian Line's advertised route, she collected 794 passengers (152 First Class, 157 Cabin Class, 485 Tourist Class) before heading into the open Atlantic for New York.
 During the voyage she encountered heavy storms on the final approach to New York, listing a full 28° after being hit by a particularly large wave.
 She arrived on 23 January and received a welcoming delegation that included New York Mayor Vincent R. Impellitteri.